SpaceManiac/HamSandwich/docs/libcurl/curl_easy_upkeep.md

 can prevent connections from being closed due to overzealous firewalls, for example.

-Currently the only protocol with a connection upkeep mechanism is HTTP/2: when the connection upkeep interval is exceeded and curl_easy_upkeep(3) is called, an HTTP/2 PING frame is sent on the connection.
+For HTTP/2 we have an upkeep mechanism: when the connection upkeep interval is exceeded and curl_easy_upkeep(3) is called, an HTTP/2 PING frame is sent on the connection.

+For MQTT the upkeep interval defines when to send ping requests to prevent the server from disconnecting.

 This function must be explicitly called in order to perform the upkeep work.
 The connection upkeep interval is set with